-I was talking with a student a couple of weeks ago about completing a paper and I requested that the document be written in a Google Doc and shared with me.
-I have been a Google Certified Educator for 4 years and with the ever presence of “Google” in our Internet society, I honestly didn’t think anything of the request.
+I was talking with a student a couple of weeks ago about completing a paper, and I requested that it be written in a Google Doc and shared with me.
+I have been a Google Certified Educator for four years and with the omnipresence of “Google” in our Internet society, I honestly didn’t think anything of the request.
 A few days later, the student contacted me and said simply, “I am sorry.
 I don’t know what a Google Doc is.
 Can you show me?”

 If you are curious, this conversation didn’t happen in a high school.
 It occurred with a 23 year old graduate student working on their master’s degree.